ms/buildtogether.tech/security/index.md

     every day in online echo chambers complaining about how "SJW bullshit" is ruining tech.
-He thinks it would be a laugh to make her the target of anonymous abuse online; he is unlikely to invest significant effort in his attack, but his attack may be backed up by more knowledgeable members of online forums.
+He thinks it would be a laugh to make her the target of anonymous abuse online; he is unlikely to invest significant effort in his attack, but his attack may be backed up by more knowledgeable allies in online forums.

 -   <span g="intimate_threat">Intimate threats</span> come from people who know
-    their targets' passwords or have a chance to install spyware on their targets' devices <cite>Leitao2019</cite>.
-For example, Elena has ended an abusive relationship and is rebuilding her life; her ex, Eric, is obsessed with the idea that she left him for someone else and is now stalking her.
+    their targets' passwords or have a chance to install spyware on their targets' devices (which abusers frequently do <cite>Leitao2019</cite>).
+For example, Elena has ended an unhappy relationship and is rebuilding her life;
+    her ex, Eric, is obsessed with the idea that she left him for someone else and is now stalking her.

 -   <span g="insider_threat">Insider threats</span> come from people who have
     legitimate access to accounts and devices.
 For example, Boris, a professor, may have agreed to serve as an expert witness in an upcoming lawsuit;
     Bethany, a sys admin in his department, has been asked by a former colleague to find out what he is going to say in order to discredit his testimony.

+How can you help counter these threats?

+1. Have *and enforce* a Code of Conduct (<span x="important"/>) so that abusers can be shut down quickly.
+Requiring a 24-hour waiting period for creation of new accounts helps with this as well: if casual abusers can't get their kicks right away, many of them will move on.

+1. Notify a device's owner every time you send data from their device to someone else.
+This should be required by law, for the same reason that everyone who manufactures packaged food is required to list its ingredients.

+1. Keep a log of every administrative action (<span x="errors"/>) so that there will be a record if someone uses their privileges inappropriately.
+They might be able to delete that record, but if it is <span g="digital_signature">digitally signed</span there will still be evidence of tampering.

 ## Authentication